Tafmakura/arsol-projects-for-woo/README.md

 # Arsol Projects for Woo

-A WordPress plugin that enables you to organize and track WooCommerce orders and subscriptions within projects, with automatic tracking of subscription renewals and child orders.
+A WordPress plugin to manage projects, orders, and subscriptions with deep WooCommerce integration and a modern, modular admin UI.

+---

 ## Description

-Arsol Projects for Woo is a specialized WordPress plugin that helps you manage and track WooCommerce orders and subscriptions within project contexts.
-It allows you to assign multiple orders and subscriptions to projects, providing a centralized view of all related transactions.
-The plugin automatically tracks subscription renewals and child orders, making it perfect for businesses that need to manage recurring revenue streams and project-based billing.
+**Arsol Projects for Woo** lets you organize, track, and manage WooCommerce orders and subscriptions within projects.
+It provides a centralized admin interface for project management, project statuses, and settings, with seamless integration into the WordPress and WooCommerce admin experience.

+---

 ## Features

-- Create and manage projects with associated WooCommerce orders and subscriptions
+- Custom Post Type: **Project** (with "Arsol Projects for Woo" as the top-level admin menu)
+- Project Statuses taxonomy for flexible workflow management
-- Assign multiple orders and subscriptions to a single project
+- Assign WooCommerce orders and subscriptions to projects
 - Automatic tracking of subscription renewals and child orders
-- Dedicated project pages showing all related transactions
-- WooCommerce Subscriptions integration for recurring revenue tracking
-- Project-based organization of customer orders and subscriptions
-- Easy project overview with all related financial transactions
-- Seamless integration with existing WooCommerce functionality
-- Shortcodes for displaying project information:
-  - `[arsol_projects]` - Display a grid of projects
-  - `[arsol_project]` - Show a single project
-  - `[arsol_project_categories]` - List project categories
-  - `[arsol_project_orders]` - Display orders for a specific project
-  - `[arsol_project_subscriptions]` - Show subscriptions for a project
+- Modern admin UI with filters for project status, lead, and customer
+- "Settings" page for plugin configuration, now a submenu under the main menu
-  - `[arsol_user_projects]` - List projects for the current user
+- Shortcodes for displaying project and order information on the frontend
-  - `[arsol_user_projects_count]` - Display the number of active projects for the current user
-  - `[arsol_projects_count]` - Display the total number of all active projects
+- Modular codebase for easy maintenance and extension

+---

 ## Requirements